fmxsh/f3c/f3c-spec.md

 Nested block comments are not supported.
 A block comment is always terminated by the first occurrence of the terminator expression.

-A block comment must start on a line with nothing or nothing but whitespace before it.
+A block comment must start on a line with nothing or nothing but ghostspace before it.

-A block comment must end on a line with nothing or nothing but whitespace after it.
+A block comment must end on a line with nothing or nothing but ghostspace after it.

-Comments are considered **ghost-tokens**, forming a **ghost-syntax**, because they exist to human perception but do not exist in the parsed structure.
+Comments are considered **ghost-tokens**, forming a **ghost-syntax**, because the comment syntax exist to human perception but does not exist in the parsed structure.

 A comment token is a **token that is never interpreted as a token** in the sense of relating to data.

-To human perception, it appears that the comment syntax relates to the comment-text itself—i.e., the syntax _contains_ the comment.
-However, the parser does not merely ignore the comment-text; it also ignores the comment syntax.
+To human perception, it appears that the comment syntax relates to the comment-text itself—i.e., the comment syntax _contains_ the comment.
+However, the parser does not merely ignore the comment-text; it also ignores the comment syntax in the sense no structural awareness of the comment is kept.
+This means the parser skips the comment syntax and its data without any analysis or recording either.

-In all other cases of syntax, the parser assigns meaning to the content, whether it is empty or not.
-In the case of a comment, no meaning is assigned to any contained data or to the comment syntax itself.
+In all other cases of syntax, the parser analyses the tokens, perceives structure, and assigns meaning to the content within the structure, whether it is empty or not.
+In the case of a comment, no meaning is assigned neither to the contained data nor to the comment syntax itself.

 #### Ghostspace and whitespace

-<whitespace> is data that may or may not have meaning.
-As part of the data of a literal, whitespace retains its POSIX definition.
-In the case it occurs outside a literal's span, it lacks meaning, as no part of the syntax is dependent on whitespace, except in case of `\n`. `\n` has meaning to the syntax of being a <segmenter>.
-As a <segmenter>, `\n` is not considered whitespace, but considered a representation of a token.
-A reason to not term it _whitespace_ is because the representation of <segmenter>, can by definition of this format, be redefined to something else.

-Whitespace as part of a literal, is having meaning, as it is part of the data.
-Whitespace outside a literal is considered _nothing_, as it is not part of anything the format regognizes as meaningful.
-Similarly to comments appearing to have meaning to human perception, but being inherently empty of meaning to the format, and thus called _ghost syntax_, the equally meaningless whitespace, indentation, may convay meaning to human perception, but is meaningless to the configuration format, and thus is called **ghost-space**.

-Ghostspace is not just the literal representations of white space (`\t`, ` ` etc...) but such occurence that is regarded as not meaningful to the structure or data of the configuration format, and consequently is ignored.

-Ghostspace is any representation (character) regognized as whitespace that is not of _conceptual element_ (eg. <segmenter>, <string> etc...).
+Whitespace is by the definition of POSIX.
+Whitespace is treated differently and termed differently depending on where it occurs in the syntax.

+#### Ghostspace

+_Ghostspace_ is whitespace surrounding the _basic tokens_ and _composite tokens_

+Before and after any _basic token_ and _composite token_, there can be **any or no** amount of whitespace.
+This means that the syntax is not sensitive to whitespace.

+In other words: whitespace in syntax does not affect the meaning of the syntax or the data.

+These are the same `id : 123` and `id:123` and `id: 123` and `  id :123`.

+#### Whitespace

+The term _whitespace_ refers to whitespace that part of the content of an <identifier> or a <literal>.

+An example of whitespace would be: `id: "string with    whitespace"`.

 ### Data (semantic attribution)

+Using the _basic tokens_, we can discern individual fields of data which are the basis of the assignment of literals to identifiers.

+The concept is: `<identifier> <introducer> <literal>` and an example of an representation would be `id: value`.

+We have two types of data:

+- identifier - a unique sequence of characters used to identify the associated literal.
+- literal - the data associated with the identifier.

+Both of these can be _inline_ or _block_, meaning they can exist on a single line or span multiple lines.

 #### Inline identifier